 A well-written text does not necessarily hold suspense or draw the reader in.
-Appropriate use of flashbacks and suspense, of introspection – depending on the age of the reader – makes the difference between an interesting story and a great book.
+Appropriate use of flashbacks and suspense, of introspection – depending on the age of the reader – makes the difference between potential and success – between an interesting story and a great book.

 One of the most common problems that budding authors have is starting or ending their stories.

 You want to capture a child’s interest from the start, or you’ll lose your audience.
-And you want them leaving the book at the end thrilled to have read it.
+And you want them leaving the book at the end thrilled to have read it (because they will read it over and over if they are).
 A professional writer can help you fine-tune those critical entry and exit points.

-In the case of a chapter book, what goes for the beginning and end also goes for each chapter.
+In the case of a chapter book, what goes for the beginning and end also applies to each chapter.
 Start a chapter off strong, and the next reading session will likely be a success.
-End a chapter with the child or teen hungry for more…and there will be a next reading session.
+End a chapter with the child or teen hungry for more…and they will actually get to that next reading session.